Creating Boundaries with Your Adult Child

 1. Encourage working children to contribute part of their pay for room and board.

 2. Don't indiscriminately give money.
 Providing spending money should be contingent on children’s efforts toward independence.

 3. Develop a response that you can offer in the event that you are caught off guard.
-Agree that you won’t give an answer for certain time period whether it be the next morning or at least for 24 hours.
-For example, the next time you get an urgent call that says, “I need money,” respond by saying, “I’ll have to talk it over with your father (or, if you are single, “I’ll have to think it over”) and we’ll get back to you tomorrow.”
+Agree that you won’t give an answer for a certain time period, whether it be the next morning or at least for 24 hours.
+For example, the next time you get an urgent call that says, “I need money,” respond by saying, “I’ll have to talk it over with your father," (or, if you are single, “I’ll have to think it over”) and we’ll get back to you tomorrow.”
 This will allow you time to consider it and give you a chance to think and talk about it beforehand.
 It will also show that you are remaining steady in your course while presenting a united front.

 4. Agree on a time limit on how long children can remain at home.

 5. If you can afford it, offer to help pay starting costs of rent on an apartment.

 6. Make an agreement for decreasing contributions to rent until the child is fully responsible.